LuccaKG/LuccaKG/README.md

 #️⃣ Basic C#

-## 🎉 Recent Achievements
+## 🎉 Achievements

-🎓 Pursuing a Bachelor's Degree in Electrical Engineering at UNICAMP
+🎓 Enrolled in Bachelor's degree in Electrical Engineering at UNICAMP

 🎓 Certified Technician in Electronics at ETEC João Belarmino

-🏢 Started my journey at Motorola Mobility
+🏢 Developer at Motorola Mobility

 ## 📈 GitHub Statistics